 - 1. Only one (1) poster per 4-H member may be entered.
 Limit of two posters per county. - 2.
 All posters must be designed on, or affixed to, standard poster board or foam core board: size minimum of 14 inches x 20 inches or maximum of 15 inches x 22 inches. - 3.
-Posters may be vertical or horizontal.
-Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, collage, etc. - 4.
+Posters may be vertical or horizontal. - 4.
+Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, collage, digital images, etc. If digital images or a computer program is used to create the finished poster, the member needs to cite their sources on the Poster Exhibit Entry Form. - 5.
 Posters cannot be 3-dimensional.
-Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 5.
-Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 6.
-Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7.
-4-H members may include the 4-H clover in the poster. - 8.
+Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 6.
+Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 7.
+Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 8.
+4-H members may include the 4-H clover in the poster. - 9.
 All 4-H Communication Posters will receive Certificates of Recognition and written evaluation comments.
 Outstanding posters will receive Seals of Merit.
 Superior posters will receive Seals of Excellence.